Starbix/blog/pages/blog/the-perfect-nginx-config/item.md

 These TLS parameters currently result in a 100% score in all categories on https://www.ssllabs.com/ssltest

 - OCSP stapling is enabled you can learn more about it [here](https://scotthelme.co.uk/ocsp-stapling-speeding-up-ssl/)
-- Dynamic TLS Records is enabled which is a patch from [cloudflare](https://blog.cloudflare.com/optimizing-tls-over-tcp-to-reduce-latency/)
 - I use [hybrid certificates](https://scotthelme.co.uk/hybrid-rsa-and-ecdsa-certificates-with-nginx/)
-- [CT](https://www.certificate-transparency.org) support is compiled in using [this module](https://github.com/grahamedgecombe/nginx-ct) to use it you need to submit your certificates to a CT log, you can do it using [this program](https://github.com/grahamedgecombe/ct-submit)

 ```
 upstream php-handler {